Get Your Contract Dispute Case Packet — Force Payment Without Court

 In the quiet town of Carthage, Missouri, a seemingly straightforward business contract turned into a fierce arbitration battle, rattling local industry and testing the limits of goodwill between two long-time partners.

 The Dispute: By November 2023, tension mounted.
 TimberTech claimed Rosedale had defaulted on two payments totaling $400,000, due to alleged project delays and subpar usage of materials.
 Rosedale, led by CEO Mark Jennings, countered that TimberTech had delivered late, causing costly delays and forcing Rosedale to seek expensive alternative suppliers.
-A critical email from TimberTech’s sales manager, Lisa Crandall, dated October 15, 2023, spoke of "delivery inconsistencies" but no mention of payment terms.
+A critical email from TimberTech’s sales manager, the claimant, dated October 15, 2023, spoke of "delivery inconsistencies" but no mention of payment terms.

 Arbitration Proceedings: Over three sessions held between February and March 2024, both sides presented detailed evidence.
 Rosedale introduced timestamps of TimberTech’s delayed shipments and invoices from secondary suppliers totaling $150,000.
 TimberTech countered with payment notices and claims for late fees amounting to $25,000.